teal-language/vim-teal/README.md

-# vim-tl
+# vim-teal
-Syntax highlighting for TL, a typed dialect of Lua.
+Syntax highlighting for Teal, a typed dialect of Lua.